brunomacedo/ssl-express-www/README.md

 # Force HTTPS in Express
-It forces HTTPS when HTTP is required, remove www and remove slash-end from url.
+It forces HTTPS when HTTP is required, remove www and slash-end from url.

 ## Installation